HansVGinkel/USB-slot-car-controller-adapter/README.md

   - On an original Arduino Micro there is a white reset button for this.
   - There is no problem if the upload isn't right the fist time (lot's of error messages), just try again and adjust the reset timing.
 - **After uploading with the Xinput library, your Arduino can't possibly be programmed as a normal Arduino anymore!**
-  - But who cares? :)
+  - But who cares? :wink:

 ## Explanation
 ### The use of minimal a 1 Watt resistor, not a common 1/4 Watt resistor!